SanderMertens/flecs/docs/Quickstart.md

 ```

 ## Entities
-An entity (`ecs_entity_t`) is a 64-bit integer that uniquely identifies something in your application.
+An entity (`ecs_entity_t`) is a 64-bit integer that uniquely identifies a thing or object in your application.
 Entities are created with the `ecs_new` function:

 ```c
 ecs_entity_t e = ecs_new(world, 0);